genexuslabs/web-controls-library/src/components/edit/readme.md

 An edit box with an optional trigger button.

-Take a look at the [common attributes, events and methods](../common/readme.md).

 ## Children

 If a child element with the attribute area="trigger-content" is found, this content will be used as the trigger content.